Loves of a Blonde: Plot

-Andula strikes up a flirtation with Milda, the big-city pianist of the band providing the music.
+Andula strikes up a flirtation with Milda, the pianist of the band providing the music.
 He reads her palm and instructs her in how to rebuff unwanted advances with a kick in the shins.
-After the party she goes to bed with Milda, although the comic frustrations continue, with Milda fighting a battle with a window shade that won't close, before he feels secure in making love.
-Afterward, as they lie in bed together, Andula asks what Milda meant when he said she was "angular".
-He replies that a woman is shaped like a guitar: "And you, you look like a guitar too", he tells her, "but one painted by Picasso."
+After the party, she has sex with Milda.

-Although she hears nothing from Milda after their night together, she still expects to reunite with her dream man shortly, so she breaks off with Tonda, who storms the dormitory demanding his ring back.
+Although Andula hears nothing from Milda after their night together, she still expects to reunite with him shortly, so she breaks off with Tonda, who storms the dormitory demanding his ring back.
 After listening to a speech by the housemother on the virtues of fidelity and commitment, she packs up her suitcase and arrives on Milda's doorstep in the big city, ready to resume their romance.
-Milda is not home, and she meets his parents, who have never heard of her and don't know what they should do with her.
-Milda comes home very late, and after an evening of comically painful tension and uncertainty, his parents decide it's only decent to put the girl up for the night on the sofa, requiring Milda to climb into bed with them in order to avoid any appearance of impropriety.
-Forman has described this famous scene: "It’s a tight fit.
-The old man wants to sleep; the son would like to get thrown out so he can join the girl on the couch, but the mother runs the show and won’t tolerate any such filthy ideas under her roof."
-Andula, kneeling outside the door of their bedroom, overhears the family squabbling, and when it becomes clear to her that she is not valued in the least, she breaks down in tears and, the next morning, returns to her home.
-She tells her friends about her "wonderful" trip to the capital and how nice Milda's parents were to her, especially his father, and then she returns to work at the factory.
+Milda is not home, and she meets his parents, who have never heard of Andula and do not know what to do with her.
+Milda comes home late, and after an evening of tension and uncertainty, it is decided to put her up for the night on the sofa, requiring Milda to climb into bed with his parents to avoid any appearance of impropriety.
+Andula, kneeling outside the door of their bedroom, overhears the family squabbling.
+When it becomes clear to her that she is not valued in the least, Andula starts crying and, the next morning, returns to her home.
+She tells her friends about her "wonderful" trip to the capital and how nice Milda's parents were to her, especially his father, and later returns to work at the factory.